27 Best Jobs for Teens Hiring Now

 If you’re a thrill-seeker or don’t mind dealing with crowds, consider working at an amusement park over the summer.
 You can get hired to work with food or drinks, be on cleanup duty, or possibly work in ride operation.

-Check for an online application to apply to your local amusement park, or visit the visitor’s information center on-site to request a paper copy.
+Check for an online application to apply to your local amusement park, or check out the visitor’s information center on-site to request a paper copy.
 Pay will likely start at minimum wage.

 If you live in a city or a suburb, you probably have a movie theater near you.
 Some theaters hire teens as young as 14 to sell movie tickets, popcorn, and candy.
 You can walk in and ask for a job application or check for one online.